silladgey/good-image-terminal/docs/color_formats.md

 - `rgba(0 255 255 100)`
 - `hsv(360 100 100)`

 > Alpha channel (A) is optional.
-Values are clamped into range where necessary.
+Values are rejected if out of bounds.